containerbuildsystem/cachito/README.md

   For example, `npm` allows `file` dependencies with the `cachito_npm_file_deps_allowlist` configuration. `gomod` allows this through the `go.mod` replace directive.
 * **Offline Installations** - The dependencies can be installed solely with the contents of the bundle.
-This is true for the `gomod` package manager, however, the `npm` package manager relies on Nexus to be online and properly configured by Cachito.
+This is true for the `gomod` package manager, however, the `npm` and `pip` package managers rely on Nexus to be online and properly configured by Cachito.
+If users were so inclined, they could find ways to do an offline install for any package manager, but only `gomod` supports this out of the box (i.e. the user does not need to change their workflow).

 ### gomod